TLP march reaches Muridke; clashes injure at least 40 cops

 Tehreek-i-Labbaik Pakistan (TLP) supporters reached Muridke on Saturday afternoon as they continued attempts to reach the federal capital to stage a protest in ‘solidarity with Palestinians’.

-Clashes between supporters of the religious party and police were reported in the Shahdara area of Lahore earlier today, and at least 40 police personnel were injured, with TLP claiming that more than 10 of its workers have been killed in clashes with law enforcers.
+Clashes between supporters of the religious party and police were reported in the Shahdara area of Lahore earlier today.
+At least 40 police personnel have been injured today, while the TLP claims that more than 10 of its workers have been killed in clashes with law enforcers.

 TLP began its protests in Lahore on Thursday and announced plans to march to the US embassy in Islamabad to voice its opposition to the US-brokered ceasefire between Israel and Hamas after two years of conflict in Gaza.
 The demonstrations turned violent on Friday, with police launching baton charges and firing tear gas at protesters who had pelted them with rocks, AFP journalists saw.